SteveALee/fullmeasure-blog/source/_posts/using-a-pc-as-a-simple-synth.md

 Now and then I want to play notes on a keyboard to help with my double bass practice.
 For example, to hear intervals in order to sing them and to check my intonation.

 One solution would be to use a simple on-screen virtual piano or syth.
-That's great if you also have a touch screen.
+That's great if you also have a touch screen, which I do.

 However I already have an Akai LPK25 25 key mini (micro) keyboard and liked the idea of having real keys, even though they take up desk space.
-And that's despite the fact the LPK25's key are tiny and feel horribly springy compared to a piano or weighted controller keyboard.
+And that's despite the fact the LPK25's keys are tiny and feel horribly springy compared to a piano or weighted controller keyboard.

 ![AKAI LPK25](/images/AKAI-LPK25.jpg)